hendrixjoseph/hendrixjoseph.github.io/_posts/2018-06-26-unlocking-a-2004-honda-civic-radio-and-setting-the-clock.md

 6. Turn on the radio.
 7. Enter the code.

+Still unsure or having difficultly?
+Check out [this other article on how to get and set the radio code by VIN](https://www.hondaradiocodebyvin.com/).

 ## How to Set the Clock on a 2004 Honda Civic

 {% include video.html source="/video/2004-honda-civic/setting-the-clock.mp4" %}